zoffixznet/writing/perl6/20160427-Perl-6-Extra-Typical-Perl-6.md

 # Extra-Typical Perl 6

 Have you ever grabbed an [`Int`](http://docs.perl6.org/type/Int) and thought, *"Boy!
-I should would enjoy having an .even method on it!"* Before you beg the core developers [on IRC](irc://irc.freenode.net/#perl6) to add it to Perl 6, let's review some user-space recourse available to you.
+I sure would enjoy having an .even method on it!"* Before you beg the core developers [on IRC](irc://irc.freenode.net/#perl6) to add it to Perl 6, let's review some user-space recourse available to you.

 ## *My Grandpa Left Me a Fortune*